TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

    - Data dictionary and feature descriptions
    - Links to notebooks
    - High-level explanation of data lineage (raw → processed)

+7. **Weather from Image (Image-Based Severity Classifier)**
+   - Upload an image (JPG/PNG/WebP) showing mountain conditions
+   - View the uploaded image directly in the dashboard
+   - Run the Weather Severity Classifier to predict: severity label/class probabilities for transparency
+   - Read plain-language interpretation text explaining what each severity category means

 This page-level breakdown fulfils **LO6.1**.